gares/mastic/README.md

 | _ as x { ERROR_TOKEN Mastic.Error.(mkLexError (loc (String.make 1 x) lexbuf.lex_start_p lexbuf.lex_curr_p)) }
 ```

-The grammar should have an error case per non termianl (we assume the terminal `expr` has type `Expr.t`):
+The grammar should have an error case per non termianl (we assume the nonterminal `expr` has type `Expr.t`):

 ```
 expr: